slip-slap/slip-slap.github.io/_posts/2020-03-17-language-english-life-words-important.md

 4. deal with it and move on
 7. turning it over
 8. set aside their differences
-2. let go ot the ring
+2. let go of the ring
 3. let go of the past
 4. heads up
 9. live away from